Board of Trustees

 Rich founded Glen Canyon Institute in 1996, with the help of legendary conservationist David Brower.
 Rich first visited Glen Canyon as a young boy scout and developed a great love for the canyons that would later be destroyed by the floodwaters of Lake Powell reservoir.
 For the past 15 years, he has dedicated his life to restoring the natural health and beauty of Glen Canyon and the Colorado River.
 He is a physician and faculty member at the University of Utah School of Medicine and Department of Physics, and the founder and President of Utah Wilderness Medicine.
 He also serves as vice chairman of the Southern Utah Wilderness Alliance and is the President of Riverbound Adventures, an educational river-running company.
 His love for medicine and the environment has taken him around the world to places such as Ghana, Kenya, Ethiopia, Guatemala, and Paraguay.
 He enjoys hiking, running, spending time with friends and family, and especially, running the white-waters of the Colorado River.
 He lives in Salt Lake City, Utah.

 Scott grew up in Idaho and Utah, where he had the opportunity to run rivers, chase fish and climb mountains from an early age.
-Scott graduated from the University of Utah in 2003 and after working on several political and environmental campaigns in Salt Lake City, went to work for the Greater Yellowstone Coalition, where he now serves as the Climate Change Program Director.
-He has helped to bring down a 90-year old dam on the Bear River, negotiate an agreement to construct a fish ladder over a dam on the Henry's Fork of the Snake, and has been named a Conservation Hero by Field and Stream Magazine for protecting Yellowstone cutthroat trout from open pit phosphate mining in southeast Idaho.
-He lives in Bozeman, Montana with his wife Celia, and their two children, Henry and Ruby.
+Scott graduated from the University of Utah in 2003 and after working on several political and environmental campaigns in Salt Lake City, went to work for the Greater Yellowstone Coalition, where he now serves as the Director of Conservation.
+He has helped to bring down a 90-year old dam on the Bear River, negotiate an agreement to construct a fish ladder over a dam on the Henry's Fork of the Snake and has been named a Conservation Hero by Field and Stream Magazine for protecting Yellowstone cutthroat trout from open pit phosphate mining in southeast Idaho.
+He lives in Bozeman, Montana with his wife and four children.

 Wade is a landscape designer, historian, and writer.
 He has designed gardens all over California, and in Hawaii and New York.
 He is the author of a social history of gardens in America, American Eden: From Monticello to Central Park to our Back Yards, What Our Gardens Tell Us About Who We Are (HarperCollins, 2011), and has written on the environment, landscape, urbanism, and the arts for The New Yorker, Harper’s, The Los Angeles Times, Outside and other publications.
 He has a Ph.D. in American history and teaches urbanism and environmental policy at the School of Public Policy at Pepperdine University.
 He lives in Los Angeles, California.